Nucor Corporation [NUE] – A worthy stock for long-term investors

 Turning to investigate this organization’s capital structure, Nucor Corporation [NUE] has generated a Total Debt to Total Equity ratio of 42.32.
 Similarly, its Total Debt to Total Capital is 29.73, while its Total Debt to Total Assets stands at 24.40.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 41.43, and its Long-Term Debt to Total Capital is 29.11.

-This stock’s Beta value is currently 1.59, which indicates that it is 10.28% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 28.83.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.63, which indicates that it is 8.71% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 46.73.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Nucor Corporation [NUE] a Reliable Buy?